tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 ## draft-tus-httpbis-resumable-uploads-protocol-00

 * Split the Upload Transfer Procedure into the Upload Creation Procedure and the Upload Appending Procedure.

+## draft-tus-httpbis-resumable-uploads-protocol-01

+* Clients auto-retry 404 is no longer allowed.

 # Acknowledgments
 {:numbered="false"}